glasspear/splashicon-generator/README.md

 ### Usage

 Create an ```resources/icon.png``` and a ```resources/splash.png``` file in the root folder of your cordova project and run:

      $ splashicon-generator

-For optimal results, your icon file has to be square, and at least 1024x1024px and your splash file has a vertical rectangle, and at least 2208x2208px.
+The icon should be 1024 X 1024px and should have no rounded corners.
+Each platform will apply its own mask and effects to the icons.

+The splash screen dimensions vary for each platform, device, and orientation, so a square source image is required to generate each of the various screen sizes.
+The source imageshould be at least 2208 X 2208px, and the artwork should be centered within the square, each generated image will be center cropped into landscape and portrait images.

 ---